Falls Road, Belfast: History

 The Falls Road derives its name from the Irish túath na bhFál, an Irish petty kingdom whose name means "territory of the enclosures".
 These enclosures resulted from the Plantation of Ulster which occurred from the seventeenth century.
 This territory was roughly the same as that of the ecclesiastical parish of the Shankill, which spanned a large portion of modern-day Belfast.

-The Falls Road itself was originally a country lane leading from the city centre but the population of the area expanded rapidly in the 19th century with the construction of several large linen mills.
-All of these have now closed or have been repurposed.
+The Falls Road itself was originally a country lane leading from the city centre but a largely Catholic population—refugees from a rural poverty that been intensified by Belfast's mechanisation of what had been a cottage textile industry and, in the 1840s, by famine—was drawn to the area by the prospects for female and child employment in new linen mills.
+All of these mills have now closed or have been repurposed.
 This original area, which was centred on the junction of modern-day Millfield and College Avenue on what is now Divis Street, was known as Falls and lent its name to the road. which had previously been called The Pound.
 The housing in the area developed in the 19th century and was organised in narrow streets of small terraced housing.
 The Westlink linking the M1 and M2 motorways now cuts through this area.